naturale0/naturale0.github.io/_posts/2021-07-09-3-4-1-Examples-of-Sufficiencies-of-the-Uniform-Law.md

 ## 1. Class of monotone functions

-Given a fixed function $F \ge 0,$ define the classese of interest.
+Given a fixed function $F \ge 0,$ define the class of interest.

 $$